AnyaLang/SBB_ML/README.md

 | **Macro Avg**| 0.54      | 0.52   | 0.52     | 960     |
 | **Weighted Avg**| 0.55  | 0.53   | 0.52     | 960     |

+ The classification report shows uneven performance across different classes as we have seen already in other models, with the model better predicting A1 and C2 classes.

 We are excited to apply our model and the skills learned during this project to help others find the most suitable text for themselves to learn French or even work further on developing a more powerful model for text classification!